Lawyer: Case of Black inmate set to die reveals racial bias

 "The law punishes people for what they do, not who they are," Chief Justice John Roberts wrote for the majority in ordering a new trial for Duane Buck, who had been sentence to death in a Texas double slaying after an expert called by his own lawyer said he was more likely to be dangerous because he was Black.

-Roberts added that stereotyping Blacks as more prone to violence is a "particularly noxious strain of racial prejudice."
+Roberts added that stereotyping Black people as more prone to violence is a "particularly noxious strain of racial prejudice."

 Otto said Vialva's lawyers during the trial, the sentencing phase and in an initial appeal didn't appear to raise objections about the racial composition of the jury or the characterization of Vialva as a Black gang leader.
 That effectively barred subsequent lawyers from raising the issue of racial bias in higher court appeals.